Do You Need Pool Chemicals? Essential Chemicals for Safe Water

 - Sodium carbonate (soda ash) - Raise pH when below 7.4

-Add 1 quart of muriatic acid per 10,000 gallons to lower pH by 0.2 units.
+Muriatic acid dosage to lower pH by 0.2 units varies significantly based on total alkalinity levels - see manufacturer specs for your specific conditions.
 Always add acid to water, never water to acid.

 Alkalinity Management